biopet/biopet/docs/tools/AnnotateVcfWithBed.md

 # AnnotateVcfWithBed

 ## Introduction
- This tool to annotates a vcf file with input from a bed file
+ This tool to annotates a vcf file using the input from a bed file

 ## Example
 To get the help menu: